-But unlike the once-popular rangefinder, the F and the many other SLRs it inspired were big, heavy, and noisy.
-Olympus set out to make a quieter SLR of rangefinder proportions, and thus was born the OM-1.
-Released in 1972, it blazed a trail that many other camera makers, including Nikon, would soon follow.
-OM-series cameras were produced for the next 30 years and retained a loyal following for a long time, even as the digital SLR grew in popularity.
+Olympus set out to make a smaller, lighter SLR, and thus was born the Olympus OM-1.
+Released in 1972, it blazed a trail that many other camera makers would soon follow.
+OM-series cameras were produced for the next 30 years and retained a loyal following for a long time.
 These cameras still have a cult following today.

-While the OM-1 is a mechanical camera, it does contain two CdS light meters inside the lens and they don’t work without a battery.
+While the Olympus OM-1 is a mechanical camera, it does contain two CdS light meters inside the lens and they don’t work without a battery.
 It was designed to use the dreaded, banned 625 mercury battery.
-Fortunately I found two in the bag and they both still worked.
-When they die I’ll just buy Wein cells in that size and get back to shooting.
+I use 625 alkaline cells in mine.
+The voltage isn’t quite the same, but they work well enough.

 The light meters don’t drive the OM-1, however.
 When you look through the viewfinder, a small needle appears near the lower left corner.
 When you’ve set the aperture and shutter speed for a good exposure, the needle is horizontal, smack dab between the + and – symbols.
 North of there the photo would be overexposed; south of there, underexposed.
 On some other OM-series cameras, the meter set the shutter speed for you against your chosen aperture, but of course a photographer needed to cough up extra dough for the privilege.

-I didn’t miss aperture-priority shooting very much when I loaded a roll of Fujicolor 200 into the silver-topped OM-1.
+I didn’t miss aperture-priority shooting very much when I loaded a roll of Fujicolor 200.
 It was plenty easy to twist the shutter-speed ring on the camera and the aperture ring on the lens until the needle lined up, even with my eye planted firmly against the viewfinder.
-I attached the F.Zuiko 50 mm f/1.8 lens to start, and took this self-portrait in my car’s rear-view mirror.
+With the F.Zuiko 50 mm f/1.8 lens mounted I took this self-portrait in my car’s side mirror.

-Of course, it’s not a camera post in 2011 without a shot of my petunias.
+This gem of a lens does nice work up close.
 The little golden smudge near the top left is my dog.